constantine-fry/Foursquare-API-v2/README.md

-#Foursquare API 2.0 For iOS and MacOS
+#Objective-C Foursquare API 2.0

 ###Features
-* In-App Authentication
+* Native and in-app authentication
 * Asynchronous requests with blocks
 * Build-in image uploader for photos.
-    * You can use [CFAsyncImageView](https://github.com/Constantine-Fry/CFAsyncImageView) for downloading images.
-* Made with native framworks:
+* Made with native frameworks.
-    * NSJSONSerialization for JSON parsing
-    * NSURLConnection for requests

 ###How To